S12cybersecurity/NtUnhook/README.md

 ## Projects
 - **UnhookDetectedHooks**: This project unhooks the detected hooks by the AV in NTDLL
-- **UnhookDesiredHooks**: This project unhooks the choosed hooks by the AV in NTDLL
+- **UnhookDesiredHooks**: This project unhooks the chosen hooks by the AV in NTDLL

 ## Overview